shannonleehy/Walmart-Sales-Analysis-Project/README.md

-# Walmart-Sales-Analysis
+# Financial-Advisor-Recommendation-Analysis

 #### Motivation

-This project was created as part of work prepared for the NUS Datathon 2025 Advanced Category, where the task involved making sense of real retail data.
-The focus was to study sales behaviour across Walmart stores and departments and understand how weekly performance changes over time.
-The project provided a structured way to practise data cleaning, visualisation, and basic modelling in Python while working with a dataset that reflects real operational patterns in retail.
+This project was created for the NUS Datathon 2025 Advanced Category, where the task involved building a recommendation system for financial services.
+The focus was to develop a model that could effectively match financial advisors to potential clients to optimize insurance policy conversions.
+The project provided a structured way to practice handling relational datasets—spanning agent, client, and policy info—while addressing critical concerns regarding ethical AI and bias mitigation in predictive modeling.

 #### Methodology

-The analysis uses the Walmart sales dataset, which contains weekly sales records, department identifiers, store information, and date-related attributes.
-The dataset is first cleaned and reviewed for missing values.
-Summaries and visualisations such as histograms, boxplots, heatmaps, and time-series charts help highlight trends, compare stores, and examine seasonal effects.
+The analysis uses a series of relational datasets including agent performance history, client demographics, and policy transaction records.
+The data is first integrated and reviewed for right-skewed distributions, particularly in features like Agent Tenure.
+Summaries and visualizations such as boxplots and heatmaps help identify the key drivers of conversion and examine the distribution of agent experience.

-Feature engineering includes extracting useful date features and forming simple groupings to study variation across time and departments.
-Linear regression is used to examine relationships between sales and selected predictors.
-The results are interpreted in a straightforward manner to identify variables that may influence weekly sales and to gain a clearer view of store-level performance.
+Feature engineering included extracting variables for advisor reliability and selecting economic indicators that influence a client's likelihood to purchase.
+For our model, Logistic Regression was used to predict conversion probabilities, and it was chosen for its high interpretability and probabilistic output.
+To ensure ethical standards, sensitive attributes like Client Age were excluded from the modeling process to prevent demographic bias.